CodinGame/Contribute-Help/pages/types/game.md

   - Indices must start at 0, not 1.
 The origin is always the top left pixel/tile.

 # Best Practices <a name="best-practice"/>

+When creating your coding game, we suggest you follow these best practices in order to improve both its performance and players experience.

 - **Protocol/Stub**
   - If options for a player are limited, they should be sent in input (ex: [Wondev Woman](https://www.codingame.com/ide/puzzle/wondev-woman))